niclas2109/RecoTool/RS/README.md

 Database configurations can be made in
 	/src/main/resources/hibernate.cfg.xml

-#General Functions
-- Register Screen

-- Training Screen

-- WoZ Controller

-- Settings

 #Compilation

-Create an executable *.jar by executing:
+After you made changes in source code, create an executable *.jar by executing:

 	mvn clean compile assembly:single

 #Credits
-All icon are taken from
+All icons are taken from
 	https://icons8.com/

 The RadAR+ Logo is taken from University of Kassel: